wlsf82/frontend-and-backend/README.md

 1. Run `npm run cy:open:with:servers` to open the Cypress Test Runner to run tests in interactive mode.

 > **Note 4:** This script starts the required servers before-hand, and shuts them down after the runner is closed.
-2. With the test runner is opened, click on the test file you want to test, or run them all.
+2. With the test runner opened, click on the test file you want to test, or run them all.

 ___